 We anticipate that notice-and-access will directly benefit Melcor through substantial reductions in postage and printing costs.
-We believe that notice-and-access is an environmentally responsible method of communicating with shareholders by reducing the large volume of paper documents generated by printing proxy-related materials.
+We believe that notice-and-access is an environmentally responsible method of communicating with shareholders by reducing the large volume of paper documents generated by printing proxyrelated materials.

-Shareholders with questions about notice-and-access can contact:
+Shareholders with questions about notice-and-access can contact us toll free: